shtse8/fluxus/memory-bank/progress.md

-# Progress: Fluxus (Vue Adapter Implementation)
+# Progress: Fluxus (Post-Vue Integration)

 **Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, **basic Vue adapter**, and core utilities (`pipe`, `debounce`) are functional.
 Cancellation features for async and stream providers have been implemented and tested.
-Added `keepPreviousDataOnError` option to `asyncProvider`. **Core override logic (`_trackDependency`, `watch`) has been refined to ensure correct dependency tracking and updates.**
-Documentation site with auto-deployment is set up, including pages for Riverpod comparison, a guide on combining providers, **and a guide for the new Vue adapter**.
+Added `keepPreviousDataOnError` option to `asyncProvider`.
+Core override logic (`_trackDependency`, `watch`) has been refined. **Vue adapter integration into build process, package exports, and documentation is complete.** Documentation site with auto-deployment is set up, including pages for Riverpod comparison, combining providers, and Vue adapter usage.
 The API documentation sidebar structure has been improved.
 Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
 The `@typescript-eslint/no-explicit-any` ESLint rule is enforced (`error`) and the codebase passes linting checks.
 Memory Bank is updated.
-Focus is now on integrating the Vue adapter into the build/package and potentially further refinements or features.
+Focus can now shift to further refinements, adding more examples/tests, or planning the next major feature (e.g., Angular adapter).

 **What Works:**